Your cart is currently empty!

 Autonomation within a work cell is used to eliminate the need for an operator to stand and watch a machine as it does its work.
 Work cell equipment is intelligent in the sense that it stops and signals when an operation is complete, or if there is a problem.
 Although operators often load the machines, the machines usually unload automatically.
 More importantly, after the operators load and start the machines, they move on to other activities in the cell rather than watching or tending to the machines.

-Modifying equipment to use jikoda is usually quite simple and inexpensive.
+Modifying equipment to use Jidoka is usually quite simple and inexpensive.
 Microswitches, simple sensors, light beam and other simple mechanisms are commonly used for the purpose.
 Poka-yoke is Japanese for mistake-proofing.
 These devices are used either to prevent the special causes that result in defects, or to inexpensively inspect each item that is produced to determine whether it is acceptable or defective.
 A poka-yoke device is any mechanism that either prevents a mistake from being made or makes the mistake obvious at a glance.
-This YouTube video illustrates the concept.

 I would choose 5 seconds.
 It is close to the overall mean, and it’s the average of the three medians and also the average of the three modes.